marcellodibello/ASU/README.md

 # Job Market Materials

-## ASU -  Assistant Professor Position
+## Assistant Professor Position

 ## Marcello Di Bello

-ASU - Assistant Professor Position - AOS: open with a focus on emerging technologies and human futures from within any of the subfields of philosophy, including theoretical, social, and normative approaches
+Assistant Professor Position - AOS: open with a focus on emerging technologies and human futures from within any of the subfields of philosophy, including theoretical, social, and normative approaches

 # Research projects